dotnet/docs-maui/docs/user-interface/controls/listview.md

 #### Text cell

-A `TextCell` displays primary and secondary text on separate lines. `TextCell` defines the following properties:
+A <xref:Microsoft.Maui.Controls.TextCell> displays primary and secondary text on separate lines. <xref:Microsoft.Maui.Controls.TextCell> defines the following properties:

 - `Text`, of type `string`, defines the primary text to be displayed.
 - `TextColor`, of type `Color`, represents the color of the primary text.